Rhenus Lub — respect and performance

 Since 2012 Rhenus Lub has been involved in a variety of projects which focus on healthy eating at the Förderzentrum Mönchengladbach-Nord educational institution.
 Our financial support also allowed the school to employ educational specialist Sabine Rother since 2016.
 Before classes start, she opens the student café and offers pupils a balanced breakfast.
 Alongside healthy eating, the café also provides the special needs students with a protected environment, which is especially shaped by the warm approach from the specialist and provides a homely feeling.
 The young people can talk with her as a parental figure and steel themselves for the day ahead.

 Specialised support for each student, which is one of the school’s core values, means that the institution plays an important role in Mönchengladbach.
 And Rhenus Lub recognises its significance: “As a company with its roots in the region, we have been involved in selected projects to create an influential and welcoming environment from the beginning.
 By supporting the school project, we have helped to make the student café an area where pupils feel at ease and which contributes to their positive development.
-Accordingly, we are very proud that our financial involvement has helped to make the project such a success since 2016,” explains Dr Max Reiners, owner of Rhenus Lub.
+Accordingly, we are very proud that our financial involvement has helped to make the project such a success since 2016,” explains Dr Max Reiners, CEO of Rhenus Lub.

 The cooperation partners introduced the project together with four pupils: From left to right: Rebecca Kunz (Coordinator at the Ev.
-Jugend- und Familienhilfe support association), Dr Gert Fischer (City of Mönchengladbach), Project sponsor Dr Max Reiners (owner of Rhenus Lub), Barbara Junker (Head Teacher at Förderzentrum Mönchengladbach-Nord), Isabella Kleeschulte (Marketing at Rhenus Lub), Sabine Rother (Educational Specialist).
+Jugend- und Familienhilfe support association), Dr Gert Fischer (City of Mönchengladbach), Project sponsor Dr Max Reiners (CEO of Rhenus Lub), Barbara Junker (Head Teacher at Förderzentrum Mönchengladbach-Nord), Isabella Kleeschulte (Marketing at Rhenus Lub), Sabine Rother (Educational Specialist).

 Ensuring corporate sustainability: The UN Global Compact initiative